godotengine/godot-docs/classes/class_curve3d.rst

 This approximation makes straight segments between each point, then subdivides those segments until the resulting shape is similar enough.

-"max_stages" controls how many subdivisions a curve segment may face before it is considered approximate enough.
+``max_stages`` controls how many subdivisions a curve segment may face before it is considered approximate enough.
 Each subdivision splits the segment in half, so the default 5 stages may mean up to 32 subdivisions per curve segment.
 Increase with care!

-"tolerance_degrees" controls how many degrees the midpoint of a segment may deviate from the real curve, before the segment has to be subdivided.
+``tolerance_degrees`` controls how many degrees the midpoint of a segment may deviate from the real curve, before the segment has to be subdivided.